flosskosova/foss4g-2023/content/about/faq.es.md

 ### Registration

+#### I am presenting a workshop/talk, do I have to register?

+All main speakers will receive a free ticket.
+If you are co-presenting with more people, only the main speaker will receive the free ticket.

 #### How do I sign up to attend the Conference?

 Registrations and ticket purchases will be made through an online system.
 For more information visit our [Register]({{< ref "/register/register.md">}}) section.